robertpeteuil/aws-quick-cli/README.md

 >
 > `aws-ssh NAME -d` - *debug mode* - allows troubleshooting connection problems by displaying calculated values within the utility

 **aws-list** - lists instances and displays basic information for each including: Name, InstanceId, Status (Running/Stopped), AMI-ID, and AMI-Name.
-There are three ways to run this utility.

 > `aws-list` - list all instances
 > `aws-list running` - list all running instances
 > `aws-list stopped` - list all stopped instances

 **aws-info** - displays the same information as *aws-list*, but only for a specific instance.
-There are two ways to run this utility:

 > `aws-info NAME` - displays information for the instance tagged NAME
 > `aws-info -i i-0bf64f60ab4174fc5` - displays information for the instance with the InstanceId provided

 **aws-start** - starts the instance specified.
-There is only one syntax mode for this utility.

 > `aws-start NAME` - starts the instance tagged NAME

 **aws-stop** - stops the instance specified.
-Like *aws-start* there is only one syntax for this utility.

 > `aws-stop NAME` - stops the instance tagged NAME

-#### Compatibility:
+### Supported Platforms:

-These utilities have been tested on Linux and macOS.
-They are written in Bash and utilize the AWS CLI Interface commands.
-This requires installation of the AWS CLI - https://aws.amazon.com/cli/
+- Linux

-These utilities have not been tested with Bash on Windows in Windows 10.
-They should work, provided AWS-CLI is properly installed into Bash on Windows.
-This is discussed here: https://github.com/aws/aws-cli/issues/1323
+- macOS (OS X)

-#### Installation:
+*Note:* These utilities require the AWS CLI utilities.
+Information on [AWS-CLI](https://aws.amazon.com/cli/)

-- Install and configure AWS-CLI, and place its configuration file and `.pem` file in the `~/.aws/` directory
+**Windows 10 with "Bash on Windows" (unsupported)**
-- Source the AWS-CLI configuration file from the `.bashrc` or `.bash_profile` files
+- this platform has not been tested, but the utilities should run if AWS-CLI is properly installed
-- Place the scripts in a directory in the PATH (like `/usr/local/bin`) or reference them directly in the current directory (such as: `./aws-list`).
+- the AWS-CLI utilities must be installed into "Bash on Windows" not the Windows host machine

-#### Future Enhancements:
+- Check here for information regarding [installation of AWS-CLI on Bash on Windows](https://github.com/aws/aws-cli/issues/1323)

-- option to select instance via any tag & any value
+### Installation:

-- 'quiet mode' with no output (for use by other scripts)
+- Install and configure AWS-CLI, and place the configuration file and `.pem` key into the `~/.aws/` directory
-- allow 'setting' or 'changing' instance names and other tags
+- Make sure this configuration file is sourced from `.bashrc` or `.bash_profile`
-- enhance error checking and error handling
+- Copy these utilities to a directory in the PATH.
+For example, the `/usr/local/bin` directory